pastcompute/NotePort/README.md

 - Run the Script, choose a destination folder, wait.

 For best results, choose a new empty folder!
+## Password Protected Notes

+- first, unlock your notes
+- then in the script `ExportAllTheNotesToPdf`, near the top of the file set the constant `skipPasswordProtected` to `false`
 # WARNING

 Due to the way this sends keys and interacts with the clipboard, once the process starts, avoid using the computer to do anything else!